Table of Contents

-- The less a golfer has to rotate the left arm the easier it is move the club onto plane time after time.
+- The less a golfer has to rotate the left arm, the easier it is to move the club onto the plane time after time.
 The amount the left arm has to rotate is linked to the address position.

-- If a golfer sets up correctly the left arm swings naturally onto plane, but if the arms are set poorly, swinging the club onto plane is almost impossible.
+- If a golfer sets up correctly, the left arm swings naturally onto the plane, but if the arms are set poorly, swinging the club onto a plane is almost impossible.

-- Make sure a line across the arms, two inches above your wrist watch, points at the target, as this makes the arms hang down in a neutral position.
-This might sound relatively unimportant but it is probably the most crucial aspect of address.
-Get this wrong and a golfer immediately makes the swing complicated.
+- Make sure a line across the arms, two inches above your wristwatch, points at the target, as this makes the arms hang down in a neutral position.
+This might sound relatively unimportant, but it is probably the most crucial aspect of addressing.
+Get this wrong, and a golfer immediately makes the swing complicated.

 Swing the Club into Plane

-- From this position the golfer has to keep the club in plane to the top of the backswing and all the way back to half way on the downswing.
+- From this position, the golfer has to keep the club in the plane to the top of the backswing and all the way back to halfway on the downswing.